By Molly Patrick

 When was the last time you felt completely at peace?

-If you are struggling to find that place where you are comfortable in your own skin, at peace with your body, and where you feel all-out joy, then I want you to consider Lighten Up and the CFDG Plant Fueled Meal Plans.
+If you are struggling to find that place where you are comfortable in your own skin, at peace with your body, and where you feel all-out joy, consider signing up for the Plant Fueled Meal Plans.

 It’s your time.